sobjornstad/esc/docs/using-esc/exercises.rst

 6. :math:`\frac{1.52 \times 10^3}{12^{-2}}` [6]_

-Enter the numbers listed in the left column into the stack, then manipulate it using arithmetic or stack functions or registers to match the right column.
+Enter the numbers listed in the left column into the stack, then manipulate it using arithmetic or stack operations or registers to match the right column.
 You *cannot* enter any new numbers by typing them.